John-Abbott-College/6A6-Notes/assignments/Assignment2.md

    <img src="images/assignments_images/assignment1_imgs/User_icon.png" Height=100 class="inline-img"/>

-   > Hint: You must use a converter within the Binding of the user icon label.
-This converter must return the first character of the display name:
+   > Hint: You could use a converter from the Sender emails address to the initial's  label.
+This converter must return the first character of the display name.

-8. (Optional) Generate a background color for the `Frame` of the user icon based on the user email address.
+8. (Optional) Generate a background colour for the `Frame` of the user icon based on the user email address.

-   > Hint: You must a converter and find a way to translate letters to color value.
+   > Hint: You must a converter and find a way to translate letters to colour value.

 9. Unread emails (never tapped) should appear differently.
 Feel free to use any method to distinguish them

-   > Hint: Use Converters to translate the `IsRead` property of an email into a UI attribute such as a color or a text style, etc..
+   > Hint: Use Converters to translate the `IsRead` property of an email into a UI attribute such as a colour or a text style, etc..